lisongxu/CSCE156-Project-OOP/readme.md

-## 3. Project Requirement
+## 3. Project Requirements

 ### 3.1 Classes

-You are provided with the following fully completed classes
+You are provided with the following fully completed classes:
 * the `Views` class, which displays all the windows
-* the `Post` abstract class, which is the superclass of post subclasses.
+* the `Post` abstract class, which is the superclass of `TextPost` and `TextArtPost` classes
 * the `ContentFormatter` interface, which is an interface to format the content of a post or account

 You will write and complete the following partially completed classes